SanchariChowdhuri/Instacart_Data_Analysis/README.md

     3.Instacart-Logistic Regression and Testing.ipynb-Logistic Regression classifier is trained based on the training data and features obtained from "2.Instacart-feature_engineering and flat file creation.ipynb" .
 Finally, its tested on test data obtained from "testdata_flatfile.ipynb".

 ### Report and Presentation
+This folder contains following files

+        1. Instacart Data Analysis_Presentation.pdf: Presentation containing findings and methodology used in analysing the dataset

+        2. Instacart Data Analysis_Report_SanchariChowdhuri.pdf : Report containing details of findings, approach and methodology used tfor feature Engineering and finally training and testing the model
 ### html_version_of _ipython_notebooks

+        These are html version of the ipython notebooks uploaded in folder "Instacart_Data_Analysis/IPython_Notebooks/".